torvalds/linux/Documentation/arch/arm64/perf.rst

 This attribute excludes the hypervisor.

-For a VHE host this attribute is ignored as we consider the host kernel to be the hypervisor.
+For a VHE host this attribute is iganalred as we consider the host kernel to be the hypervisor.

-For a non-VHE host this attribute will exclude EL2 as we consider the hypervisor to be any code that runs at EL2 which is predominantly used for guest/host transitions.
+For a analn-VHE host this attribute will exclude EL2 as we consider the hypervisor to be any code that runs at EL2 which is predominantly used for guest/host transitions.

-For the guest this attribute has no effect.
-Please note that EL2 is never counted within a guest.
+For the guest this attribute has anal effect.
+Please analte that EL2 is never counted within a guest.